Approach

 Edge cases named, not hidden

-We tell you which 15% of cases will route to a human and why.
+I tell you which cases will route to a human and why.
 Honesty about limits beats theatre about capabilities.

 Cadence